 He asked insightfully, “How does one determine whether a law is just or unjust?
 A just law is a man made code that squares with the moral law or the law of God.
 An unjust law is a code that is out of harmony with the moral law.”
 The Civil Rights Movement was only possible because of its appeal to a universal morality established in a faith in God.

 The fact that we all – regardless of our ethnicity or skin color – are made in the image of God was essential to the point of King’s argument for civil rights in the United States and abroad.
 This truth is very instructive today when divergent truth claims exist.
 King’s appeal to morality gives us insight into the importance and implications of a consistent biblical worldview as well as challenges those of us who claim to adhere to it.

 King esteemed the church as essential.
 He wrote: “Yes, I love the church.
 How could I do otherwise?
 I am in the rather unique position of being the son, the grandson and the great grandson of preachers.
 Yes, I see the church as the body of Christ.
 But, oh!
 How we have blemished and scarred that body through social neglect and through fear of being nonconformists.”

-Racism, injustice, and poverty aren’t issues that the body of Christ should be silent on, but lead in changing.
+Racism, injustice and poverty aren’t issues that the body of Christ should be silent on, but lead in changing.
 The world is broken and the mandate of the church is to be the conduit through which God heals it.
 As complex and uncomfortable as it may be to enter into those issues, the Gospel doesn’t give us an option.
 King saw that.
 We should too.
-As 2015 demonstrated, the tensions of racial strife still beckon the church to respond.
+The tensions of racial strife still beckon the church to respond.

 King challenged the church to fully embrace the Biblical mandate for justice, not just piety.
 “Far from being disturbed by the presence of the church, the power structure of the average community is consoled by the church's silent – and often even vocal – sanction of things as they are.”